Adapter Advanced Settings

 Ignore devices that have not been seen by the source in the last X hours

 This setting lets you avoid fetching old devices that are no longer part of your network, but that still exist in the data repository of the adapter connection.
+Note that this setting can either apply for all connections for an adapter, or you can set different settings for specific connections.

 For example, if the value is 48 hours, a device asset entity is deleted if it has not been fetched from the adapter connection in 2 days.